How to Become a Teacher in Nevada

 Teachers are advised that private schools are also seeking qualified applicants in many of Nevada's 194 private schools, half of which have a religious affiliation.
 Private schools may or may not require that teachers be certified.
 Each private school may have their own requirements.
 To find out specifics, contact the private school of choice to inquire.

-The following list of teacher shortage areas in Nevada has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Nevada has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|